First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Angular distributions

-To extract the \jpsi yield, the dimuon invariant mass distribution is fitted in the interval $2.2 < M_{\mu\mu} < 6.0\text{ GeV/}c^2$, requiring in addition that ${\pt} < 0.25$~\GeVc.
-The study is performed in twenty-four bins of $\cos\theta$ over the interval $-1<\cos\theta < 1$, and six bins in $\varphi$ in the interval between 0 and $2 \pi$, to obtain raw yields in intervals of $\cos\theta$ and $\varphi$.
+To extract the \jpsi yield, the dimuon invariant mass distribution is fitted in the interval $2.2 < M_{\mu\mu} < 6.0\text{ GeV/}c^2$, requiring in addition that $\pt<0.25$~\GeVc to enhance the contribution from coherent production.
+The study is performed in twenty-four bins of $\cos\theta$ over the interval $-1<\cos\theta < 1$, and six bins in $\varphi$ in the interval between 0 and $2 \pi$, to obtain yields in intervals of $\cos\theta$ and $\varphi$.
 As an example, Fig.~\ref{fig:SigEx} shows the invariant mass distribution of coherent \jpsi candidates in the interval $-0.20 < \cos{\theta} < -0.12$.
 We follow the procedure described in~\cite{Acharya:2019vlb} for fitting the invariant mass distributions.
 The data are fitted to a background model (dimuon continuum) and to a signal model (\jpsi and \psip resonances).
 For the background, the fitting function is given by a fourth-order polynomial multiplied by an exponential.
 The exponential component becomes important for $M_{\mu\mu} > 4.0 \text{ GeV/}c^2$.
 The coefficients of the polynomial function are fixed to those obtained from Monte Carlo simulations using the \starlight~\cite{Klein:2016yzr} generator for the $\gamma\gamma \longrightarrow \mu^+\mu^-$ process.
 The exponential tail behaviour is expected for such an electromagnetic process.
-At low dimuon masses the detector acceptance decreases due to the trigger requirement, so only a fourth-order polynomial is used.
+At low dimuon masses the detector acceptance decreases due to the trigger requirement, so the exponential part is not needed and a simple fourth-order polynomial is used.
 The \jpsi and \psip signals are fitted with one-sided Crystal Ball functions~\cite{Gaiser:1982yw}.
 The parameters for the Crystal Ball functions are fixed to those obtained from Monte Carlo templates.
 The mean and width of the \jpsi peak are free parameters in the fit.
-The mean of the \psip peak is fixed to the world average value \cite{Tanabashi:2018oca} and its width to that of the {\jpsi} multiplied by the ratio of the widths of the \psip to the \jpsi, as measured from the analysis of reconstructed \starlight events.
+The mean of the \psip peak is fixed to the world average value~\cite{Tanabashi:2018oca}\ and its width to that of the {\jpsi} multiplied by the ratio of the widths of the \psip to the \jpsi, as measured from the analysis of reconstructed \starlight events.
 The ratio is approximately 1.09.